-- Press Windows Key + R and enter netplwiz.
+- Press Windows key + R and enter netplwiz.
 Press Enter or click OK.

 - Check Users must enter a user name and password to use this computer option.
-Double click Visitor user to open its properties.
+Double-click the Visitor user to open its properties.

 - Click Apply and OK to save changes.

-After doing that, you should have a Visitor account that has the same privileges as Guest account.
+After doing that, you should have a Visitor account that has the same privileges as a Guest account.

-As you can see, Guest account is an extremely useful feature to have, and we’re not sure why did Microsoft remove support for this feature.
-If you still want to use Guest account on your Windows 10 PC, be sure to try some of our solutions.
+As you can see, a Guest account is an extremely useful feature to have, and we’re not sure why did Microsoft remove support for this feature.
+If you still want to use a Guest account on your Windows 10 PC, be sure to try some of our solutions.

 Similarly, if you want to change your admin account, check our detailed guide on the topic.